Youyu clan: Evidence in favor

-Numerous large-scale urban ruins have been uncovered at the Taosi archaeological site, which is considered to be part of the Neolithic Longshan culture.
-In particular, palaces and royal tombs were also discovered at Taosi, further proving the possible existence of a dynastic regime based on tribal confederation.
+Numerous large-scale urban ruins have been uncovered at the Taosi archaeological site, which is considered to be part of the Neolithic Longshan culture, which is traditionally thought to be the site of the Youyu clan.
+In particular, palaces and royal tombs were also discovered at Taosi, including a pot thought to have a wen (文, known as the Zhushu Wenzi 朱書文字) written in cinnabar, further proving the possible existence of a dynastic regime based on tribal confederation.